CHILD RIGHTS PROGRAM

 Communities who know how to safeguard and protect their children.

-This year, through our Child Rights Program, we are…
+To date, through our Child Rights Program, we have worked with:

-Teaching 840 parents and guardians about children’s rights and how to protect them.
+parents and guardians, teaching them about children’s rights and how to protect them.

-Empowering 2,774 primary school children to stand up for and protect their rights, and the rights of others.
+primary school children, empowering them to stand up for and protect their rights, and the rights of others.